ToniWonKanobi/theoveranalyzed.net/posts/2015/7/19/ditching-webfonts-part-ii-hoefler-webfonts-are-prettier-but-slower.md

 # A Chance Meeting

-A couple of days ago, a patient of mine[^hippa] ended up being one of those typical web/design/code/developer/entrepreneur-types.
+A couple of days ago, a patient of mine[^hippa] ended up being one of those typical web design . developer / entrapaneur types.
 We started talking non-dental things like iOS and OS X, and after the conversation included the typical Apple blogosphere heavyweights like [Gruber][daringfireball] and [Marco][marco], we talked a bit about webfonts.[^hy]

 After the "exam" was completed, I went back to my office.
 And like any [good] aspiring web developer, I snuck a peak at his website's source code.
 He was using [Google Fonts][wikipedia].